dotkom/monoweb/README.md

    - You can run `pnpm dev --filter=<project>` to run a certain project from root, such as `pnpm dev --filter=web`

 ## Environment Setup

 The project requires environment variables to run locally.
 All variables are validated using the env package (located at packages/env/src/env.mjs).

 ### Internal Tooling

 Internally we use Doppler for our secrets management.
 Send a message to someone in Dotkom or send a mail to `dotkom@online.ntnu.no` if you believe you should have access.

 #### Doppler CLI Setup

-1. Install Doppler CLI: Follow the instructions at Doppler CLI Documentation: https://docs.doppler.com/docs/install-cli
+1. Install Doppler CLI: Follow the instructions at [Doppler CLI Documentation](https://docs.doppler.com/docs/install-cli)
 2. Authenticate: Run `doppler login`
 3. Configure environment using `doppler setup`

 #### Environment Selection

 Our setup includes two environments: dev (development) and prd (production).

 Use `doppler setup` to choose your environment.